mohseenHamid/Bootstrap-Portfolio/README.md

 ## Usage

 This is a static webpage that contains a navigation bar in the header.
 Click the links to go to the content sections of the page.
-In the "My Work" section, click on the tiles to be taken to the respective project's GitHub repo.
+In the "Projects" section, click on the cards to be taken to the respective project's GitHub repo.

 ## Mock-Up

 This portfolio webpage includes:

 - a header containing a page title + navigation bar
-- a hero banner
+- a hero jumbotron
-- a main body containing 2 sections
+- a main body in grid layout displaying 2 sections
   1. About Me: a brief professional biography
-  2. My Work: a tiled layout of my projects (that can be clicked)
+  2. Projects: a Bootstrap Card collection of my projects (that can be clicked)
-- a footer containing contact info
+- a footer containing social media icons

 ### Webpage

-Please see below screenshots of the webpage:
+Please see below a screenshot of the webpage:

 ![portfolio full-size webpage screenshot](./images/portfolio-screenshot-full.png)